-- You must contact your elementary school principal with the testing results by April 1.
+- Submit the psychologist testing results by April 1.

-- The principal will arrange for a district staff to administer the Wechsler Individual Achievement Test or Woodcock Johnson Achievement test to your child.
+- The district will arrange for the Woodcock Johnson Achievement test to be given to your child.
 There is no charge for this assessment.
-Your child score at the 90 percentile or higher on this test.
+The purpose of this assessment is to determine reading and math readiness.
+Your child needs to score at the 90 percentile or higher on this test.

 - Although attending preschool is not required, it is highly recommended.
-If your child attends a preschool, a form will be given for your child’s preschool teacher to complete.
+If your child attends a preschool, please have your child’s preschool teacher complete the Preschool Questionnaire.

-All information needs to be completed and turned into the building principal by May 1.
+All information needs to be completed turned into the ISD 194 Gifted Services Coordinator by May 1.